 The project is a collaboration between the University of Exeter’s Marine Turtle Research group (MTRG) which has established and collaborated with numerous monitoring and research projects around the world, and the Society for the Protection of Turtles in Northern Cyprus (SPOT).

 We are looking for fit and healthy volunteers that do not mind sleeping in basic accommodation.
 You must be able to get on well with other people and also be prepared to cook and clean.
 You do not have to be a science student, however, all volunteers should have a basic knowledge of marine turtle biology and the research findings of the project by the time they come out to Cyprus (for a list of publications please click here).
 In addition, knowledge of Turkish would be invaluable.
 It is important to stress that you must be fit to partake in this work.
-You should expect to be walking up to 10km a day/night in temperatures of 30-40 °C.
+You should expect to be walking up to 10km a day/night in temperatures of 30-40 °C. All volunteers must be happy to look after themselves and each other, working as a team to ensure efficient work and maintain high standards not just in science and conservation, but domestically too!

 If your application is successful and you are offered a place on the project you will also be required to fill out a medical questionnaire.
 This information is confidential and in no way affects your offer of a place.
 This information will only be available to the project staff listed above so that they are aware of any allergies or conditions you have prior to your arrival in Cyprus.
 Project staff may wish to discuss how you will cope with a medical condition when in Cyprus.